TheMaster1127/HTH/README.md

 7. (Optional) Open `PrettierFormatter.html`
 8. (Optional) Format the code and then put it it back in `index.html`
 9. (Optional) Open the `index.html`

+## Platform Compatibility

+- HTH is compatible with Windows and can also run on Linux with the assistance of Wine.
+However, it's important to note that running HTH on Linux via Wine
+- HTH only transpiles using Windows or Linux whit wine since the transpiler is written in AutoHotKey and we need to run it as an exe in windows and linux whit wine or .ahk in windows.
+Mac users STAY AWAY form HTH!!!

+---

+A simplified documentation here, but you can check the documentation here: [HTH Documentation](https://github.com/TheMaster1127/HTH/blob/main/DOCUMENTATION.md)

 For coding style, you should use Allman Style since functions won't be recognized here is an example: